-3. Click Next to continue the configuration.
+Click Next to continue the configuration.

-All original data on the hard drive connected to the SATA_E2 (white, port 1) connector on the motherboard will be erased.
-Make necessary backup before proceeding.
+Before proceeding, ensure that you have back up all original data in the hard disk connected to the SATA_E2 (white, port 1) connector on the motherboard.
+Otherwise, the system erases all data in the port 1 hard disk.
 Click Next to continue.